Riley-Cox/ECE412-LatticeFPGA/Meeting-Notes/Friday_Jan_17_2025_Meeting_Notes.md

 	- Mohammad Alshaiji

 # Meeting Notes:
-The meeting is being held in order to discuss the scope of the project with Rahul -We shared with Rahul that in our research we were not able to find any open-source tools that would function with the Lattice Ultraplus or Crosslink FPGAs.
+The meeting is being held in order to discuss the scope of the project with Rahul:
+- We shared with Rahul that in our research we were not able to find any open-source tools that would function with the Lattice Ultraplus or Crosslink FPGAs.
--Rahul informed us past student groups have been able to get the Yosys open-source toolchain running with a upduino board containing an iCE40 Ultraplus FPGA
+- Rahul informed us past student groups have been able to get the Yosys open-source toolchain running with a upduino board containing an iCE40 Ultraplus FPGA

 ## Three Phases:
 As stated by Rahul the Project will consist of three phases.